Avidelux/Angular-Fire-Recipe-Shopping/README.md

-Future things to add and improve:
+Future things to add and improve: <br>
-    - BUG: Placeholder-Images are only displayed correctly after page-reload, which is most likely caused by Angular (see issue raised here: https://github.com/angular/angular/issues/7845)
+    - BUG: Placeholder-Images are only displayed correctly after page-reload, which is most likely caused by Angular (see issue raised here: https://github.com/angular/angular/issues/7845) <br>
-    - FEATURE: Adding a firebase-database instead of relying on local, predefined arrays
+    - FEATURE: Adding a firebase-database instead of relying on local, predefined arrays <br>
     - FEATURE: Making the input-field for "Steps" the recipe-creation-form dynamic, so it is possible to directly add each step on its own